fairdirect/foodrescue-app/README.md

     make install-apk-foodrescue
     ```

     This command might not work due to an unresolved issue in ECM about naming the APK file.
-In that case, you can run the following command to install the APK (removing a previous version from the device if necessary):
+In that case, you can run the following command to install the APK:

     ```
     adb install -r ./foodrescue_build_apk//build/outputs/apk/debug/foodrescue_build_apk-debug.apk
     ```

+    Both commands will first remov a previous version of the app from the device if necessary.

+You can also build this the Android application from inside Qt Creator.
+See chapter [5.4.
+Qt Creator configuration](54-qt-creator-configuration).

 ## 5.6.
 Qt Creator Setup